qeera/android-client/README.md

 android-client
 ==============

-A Android-Client Example to use the qeera translation platform.
+This is an example in C# to show how to use the qeera translation platform und www.qeera.com.
 The example shows how to update the tokens from the android translation-file and download new translations to an other file.